linuxside/linuxside.com-website/README.md

 ## Introduction

 This blog was made with the help of [Fabien Potencier](http://fabien.potencier.org/) tutorial about [creating your own framework](https://symfony.com/doc/current/create_framework/index.html) with [Symphony](https://symfony.com/) and it is inspired by [Laravel framework](https://laravel.com/).
 It uses some of the Symphony components and the [Twig](https://twig.symfony.com/) template engine.
+In the frontend, it uses [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) with [jQuery](https://jquery.com/).

 Some of its features include:

-- flat files local storage
+- flat files storage
 - the content uses markup format
 - no third-party requests (css, js, etc)
 - no cookies usage (or browser storage)
 - fast loading time

+A *demo* can be seen at [linuxside.com](https://linuxside.com/).

 ## Requirements